 The whole area is a geothermal park sitting on top of a vast boiling cauldron.
 Belching sulfurous mud pots of unusual colors, hissing steam vents, hot and cold springs, warm streams, and primitive plants can all be found here.

 As you first approach the falls, the crevice is obscured from view, so that it appears that the mighty Hvítá river simply vanishes into the earth.
 As you continue along the misty path Gullfoss, meaning “Golden Falls”, suddenly comes into view.
-With a 105-foot double-cascade, Gullfoss is by far Europe’s most powerful waterfall.
+With a 105-foot double-cascade, Gullfoss plummets into the canyon below.
 On a sunlit day such as the day we visited, the mist clouds surrounding the hammering falls are filled with dozens of rainbows, providing an unparalleled spectacle of color and motion.

 Know Before You Go